Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Normal comparison results

-As Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr} point out, the assumption that $\tilde{X}$ and $\tilde{W}$ are non-singular is not necessary for the above bounds, as one may pass to that case by making arbitrarily small changes to the entries of the covariance matrices, and the first bound (from which we derived the others) is a continuous function of those entries.
+Since this integral is at most $e^{-K(1-b)/2(1+b)}$, the third bound follows directly.
+As Leadbetter, Lindgren and Rootz\'{e}n~\cite{llr} point out, the assumption that $\tilde{X}$ and $\tilde{W}$ are nonsingular is not necessary for the above bounds, as one may pass to that case by making arbitrarily small changes to the entries of the covariance matrices, and the first bound (from which we derived the others) is a continuous function of those entries.

-Typically, one would apply Comparison Inequality 1 by observing that the covariance matrix of $\tilde{X}$ ``looks rather like'' the covariance matrix of a well understood multivariate normal distribution, e.g. that it looks like the identity matrix.
-See the paper of Li and Shao~\cite{lishao} for some examples.
-If the entries of the covariance matrices are sufficiently close together, or if one can afford to choose the entries of $\tilde{u}$ very large, then Comparison Inequality 1 can supply strong information.
+Typically, one would apply Comparison Inequality~\ref{comp1} by observing that the covariance matrix of $\tilde{X}$ ``looks rather like'' the covariance matrix of a well understood multivariate normal distribution, for example, that it looks like the identity matrix (see the paper of Li and Shao~\cite{lishao} for some examples).
+If the entries of the covariance matrices are sufficiently close together, or if one can afford to choose the entries of $\tilde{u}$ very large, then Comparison Inequality~\ref{comp1} can supply strong information.\vadjust{\goodbreak}